 If you have made changes to any other files besides the ones listed here an upgrade will overwrite the modified files and eliminate your changes.
 In these cases, please consider refactoring your changes into one of the following custom files.

 Files and Directories Not Overwritten with Upgrades

-/WEB-INF/classes/appSettings.properties(general application settings)
+/WEB-INF/classes/appSettings.properties(database and other application settings)

 /WEB-INF/conf/keys(default location of encryption keys)